 ARTICLE THIRTEEN: MISCELLANEOUS

 Section 1.
-Addresses.
-The addresses and/or telephone numbers used for any notice given under the bylaws shall be those appearing on the books of the Board, and it shall be the individual member's responsibility to ensure that the Secretary has the correct address.
+Email Addresses.
+The email address used for any notice given under the bylaws shall be those appearing on the books of the Board, and it shall be the individual member's responsibility to ensure that the Secretary has the correct email address.

 Section 2.
 Robert's Rules.
 Except as otherwise stated herein, all meetings of the Board shall be governed by the current edition of Robert's Rules of Order.

-Section 3.
-Gender.
-All personal pronouns used in these bylaws, whether used in the masculine, feminine, or neuter gender, shall include all other genders, the singular shall include the plural, and vice versa, as the context may require.

 Section 4.
 Repeal of All Previous Acts.
 All previous enactments of the Board’s bylaws prior to the date set forth below are hereby repealed and declared null and void.

 Section 5.
 Copy to All Members.
 The Board hereby directs the Secretary to provide all Board members with a current copy of these bylaws and all amendments thereto.

-ARTICLE FOURTEEN: REVISING THE STANDARDS OF QUALITY
+ARTICLE FOURTEEN: CONSTITUTIONAL RESONSIBILITIES

-Pursuant to § 22.1-18.01 of the Code of Virginia, the Board and its respective standing committee shall in even-numbered years, exercise its constitutional authority to determine and prescribe the Standards of Quality by reviewing the standards and either (i) proposing amendments to the standards or (ii) making a determination that no changes are necessary.
+Section 1.
+Board Prescriptions.
+Article VIII, § 2, of the Constitution of Virginia states that “[s]tandards of quality for the several school divisions shall be determined and prescribed from time to time by the Board of Education, subject to revision only by the General Assembly.”

 The results of the Board’s review and any recommended changes shall be communicated to the Governor and also to the Chairmen of the House Committee on Education, the House Committee on Appropriations, the Senate Committee on Education and Health, and the Senate Committee on Finance.

+Section 2.
+School Divisions.
+Article VIII, § 5, of the Constitution of Virginia states that “[s]ubject to such criteria and conditions as the General Assembly may prescribe, the Board shall divide the Commonwealth into school divisions of such geographical area and school-age population as will promote the realization of the prescribed standards of quality, and shall periodically review the adequacy of existing school divisions for this purpose.”

+Section 3.
+Annual Report.
+Article VIII, § 5, of the Constitution of Virginia states that the Board “shall make annual reports to the Governor and the General Assembly concerning the condition and needs of public education in the Commonwealth, and shall in such report identify any school divisions which have failed to establish and maintain schools meeting the prescribed standards of quality.

+Section 4.
+Certification of Qualified Persons.
+Article VIII, § 5, of the Constitution of Virginia states that the Board “shall certify to the school board of each division a list of qualified persons for the office of division superintendent of schools, one of whom shall be selected to fill the post by the division school board.
+In the event a division school board fails to select a division superintendent within the time prescribed by law, the Board of Education shall appoint him.”

+.

 ARTICLE FIFTEEN: ADVISORY COMMITTEE OPERATIONS

 Section 1.
 Purpose.
-For any advisory committee established under Article 9, the Board shall specify the purpose of the advisory committee, and shall specify the extent and limitations of the committees’ responsibilities.
-Such purpose shall be in accordance with the Board of Education bylaws and any applicable state or federal law or regulation.
+For any advisory committee established under Article 9, the Board shall specify the purpose of the advisory committee, any specific studies or assignments requested of the advisory committee, and shall specify the extent and limitations of the committee’s responsibilities.
+Such purpose shall be in accordance with the Board of Education bylaws and any applicable laws or regulations.

 Advisory committees shall act within the scope of authority specified by the Board.
-All advisory committee members acknowledge, by virtue of their service on the advisory committee, that their authority with respect to work of the advisory committee is limited to the matters assigned to it by the Board and by applicable state or federal law or regulation.

-The Board shall direct advisory committees to undertake studies or assignments on specific topics and to make recommendations related to specific issues.
-The Board shall give a charge to each advisory committee as the Board president deems necessary and appropriate.
-The advisory committees shall report back to the Board on its findings and recommendations of those topics and issues identified by the Board for its review within the timeframe requested by the Board.
+All advisory committee members acknowledge, by virtue of their service on the advisory committee, that their authority with respect to work of the advisory committee is limited to the matters assigned to it by the Board and by applicable laws and regulations.
+The advisory committee shall report back to the Board on its findings and recommendations of those topics and issues identified by the Board for its review within the timeframe requested by the Board.